-Campus Security for Non-Campus Locations and Public Property
+Campus Security for Separate Campus Location Priory Campus

-Because the Priory Campus is not within the same reasonably contiguous geographic area as the Main Campus it is considered non-campus property.
+Dominican University's Priory Campus is located .8 miles east from the Main Campus and is considered a separate campus.
+It is used for housing, dining, parking, classrooms, worship and campus events.
 This location has on-site security that patrols the campus and local police that assist with patrolling the surrounding vicinities.
+All Dominican University policies and procedures apply to both campuses.
+Statistics for this campus are reported, separately, below.
+Crimes on public property surrounding the Prior Campus are also reported, below, as the Prior Campus borders a public park.

+Public Property

-River Forest police monitor and record criminal activity on public property and may work cooperatively with university security and the dean of students to address problems as they arise.
+River Forest police monitors and records criminal activity on public property and works cooperatively with university security and the dean of students to address problems as they arise.